nhanitk14dev/python-parking-system/README.md

   Active stript: $ > venv/python-39/Scripts/activate.

-  !importan: the terminal on VSCODE, PHPstorm maybe can't run this cmd.
-We should re-open terminal or use another terminal.

 3. Install and Export Package:
   - Can follow: https://note.nkmk.me/en/python-pip-install-requirements
   - Use cmd: pip -r requirements.txt or pip freeze > requirements.txt